zachleigh/pronounce-php/README.md

 -Converts words to pronunciation strings using the Carnegie Mellon University Pronouncing Dictionary (CMUdict) file.
 Currently converts to the International Phonetic Alphabet (IPA) and to an easier to read spelling approximation.
 -Hyphenates English words.
 Hyphenation for IPA and spelling approximation hopefully coming soon.
--Outputs either to the console or to a file.
-Database integration coming in next release.
+-Outputs to the console, to a file, or to a database

 #### Contents
 ###### [Installation](#installation)